AI-features-explorer/just_junk/readme.md

 # This is damn lab. work

-`Task: Write a binary tree. search leaves at the current level`
+`Task: Write a binary tree. search and count leaves at the current level`

 *main mthod realiation:*